Interestingly, baseball is the reason for Penns Valley Pedals and Pints.

-Roy and Mark Rupert donate their time each week developing and marking the route.
+Roy donates his time each week developing and marking the route.
 Roy bikes it the Sunday prior looking for construction, potholes and other hazards, and even asks homeowners to keep problem pups inside during ride hours.
 He uploads the route to Map My Ride and shares it with Penns Valley Pedals and Pints members via email and has it posted to the website.

 It all takes time and there’s a modest spend for supplies, printing waivers, paint to mark the route, etc. So, Penns Valley Pedals & Pints requests a $3 donation from riders each week.

 But Roy isn’t in it for the money.
 A majority of what is raised is donated to local charities and organizations with relevant goals.
 We’ve donated $12,000 over the past 6 years to Penns Valley based organizations and, in early years, to the purchase of bikes for individuals in impovershed nations.

 Local Charities We Support: